jinyoungch/podcast-deployer/README.md

 Note: Apple Podcasts supports the MP3 file format, as well as M4A, MOV, MP4, M4V, and PDF.

-### 2. Initialise a Lambda function, and upload the built version of this Lambda's handler to the AWS console.
+### 2. Initialise a Lambda function, and upload the built version (ie dist/) of this Lambda's handler to the AWS console.

 ### 3. To be continued!